Software Technical Writer

 Is it hard to become a technical writer?

 Yes, technical writing may be very challenging depending on several factors, such as your geographical location, language, and social skills.
 But still, ability and willingness to learn and speak up, ask questions, work under minimal supervision, and work well with teammates with minimum ego, you can do well in technical writing.
-Certifications and earning a degree may be useful in getting a job.
+Software certifications and earning a degree may be useful in getting a job.
 As with most jobs, personal interests and attitude towards the job are even more important.

 Is a technical writer a good career?

-Recently technical writing has been increasingly picking up space due to increased demand for artificial intelligence, machine learning, and technological advancement in various fields.
+Recently software technical writing has been increasingly picking up space due to increased demand for software artificial intelligence, machine learning, and technological advancement in various fields.
 Along with this, technical writing is a well-paying career, offers a variety of opportunities, has a variety of specialty areas, and job satisfaction is the best.
-In 2016, Forbes ranked technical writers’ jobs among the top four most promising jobs that will grow with technology.
+In 2016, Forbes ranked software technical writers’ jobs among the top four most promising jobs that will grow with technology.
 Therefore, since technological growth relies on technical writing, organizations are more than willing to invest most resources in technical writing for quality content to provide appropriate communication to their audience.
 Therefore, technical writing is one of the best career options for you.

 What job category is a technical writer?